salesforcecli/plugin-org/messages/create_scratch.md

     * --name  (equivalent to the "orgName" option)
     * --username
     * --release
-    * --edition (if you specify this flag, you can't also specify --snapshot)
-    * --snapshot  (if you specify this flag, you can't also specify --edition)
     * --admin-email (equivalent to the "adminEmail" option)
-    * --source-org (equivalent to the "sourceOrg" option)

-If you want to set options other than the preceding ones, such as org features or settings, you must use a definition file.
+If you want to set options such as org features or settings, you must use a definition file.

 You must specify a Dev Hub to create a scratch org, either with the --target-dev-hub flag or by setting your default Dev Hub with the target-dev-hub configuration variable.